 Just as we were about to head out when a small rain shower blew in.
 We quickly threw on our rain jackets (poncho for me) and headed off.

 We got ready to head back to the tent.
 As I was getting ready to get into the tent it started to rain but with the sun setting low behind the Rockwall the sky lit up with an amazing orange colour.
-Emily poked her head out of the tent and grunted.
-Evidently she was in need of some down time.
+Micah poked theri head out of the tent and grunted.
+Evidently they were in need of some down time.
 I ran about the campground trying to keep my camera dry while attempting to capture the amazing colours being produced by the sun and the rain.

 I crawled into the tent about 9:00 pm.
 We both went to sleep quickly as it had been a big day.
 Tomorrow we would only be hiking about 18 km to Tumbling Creek CG so we decided to we would have a lie in and not rush in the morning.